Prof Linda Knight

 Prof Kit Wise

 Kit practices as an artist, art writer and curator.
-He has held over 15 solo exhibitions in Australia, America and Italy, exhibited in group exhibitions in Australia, China, Taiwan, Korea, the UK, France, Germany, Italy, Spain and Holland, and has published extensively including for Frieze, unMagazine and Continuum: Journal of Media and Cultural Studies.
+He has held over 15 solo exhibitions in Australia, America and Italy, exhibited in group exhibitions in Australia, China, Taiwan, Korea, the UK, France, Germany, Italy, Spain and the Netherlands, and has published extensively, including for Frieze, unMagazine and Continuum: Journal of Media and Cultural Studies.
 Kit is Chair of the Executive Council of ACUADS (Australian Council of University Art and Design Schools) and Secretary for the Deans and Directors of Creative Arts, Australia.
 He is currently Professor of Fine Art and Dean of the School of Art at RMIT University.
 He is represented by Sarah Scout Presents, Melbourne.

 Find me: http://www.kitwise.com